-Silvercar is a bridge between traditional rental car companies, such as Enterprise and Hertz, and carsharing services such as Car2Go and ZipCar.
+Silvercar is a bridge between traditional rental car companies, such as Enterprise and Hertz, and carsharing services such as ZipCar.
 With a powerful app that handles all aspects of the rental experience, Silvercar is a high-end airport rental car option that offers premium vehicles only – for the most part, Audi sedans and crossover SUVs.

 Silvercar dramatically simplifies the rental process, eliminating lines, paperwork, interaction with counter staff (in most cases), and exorbitant refueling fees.
 It’s highly convenient, saving customers time at both pickup and dropoff.
 And, while you have your rental, you enjoy a seamless, plugged-in experience that includes WiFi, Bluetooth integration between the car and your phone, and satellite radio on a premium sound system.